 Our Midwifery Team provide antenatal and postnatal care in liaison with the doctors.
 Antenatal clinics are held weekly on a Wednesday afternoon.
 Please ask at reception for further information.

 A weekly baby clinic is held on Tuesday afternoons.
-Our doctor carrys out baby 6-8 weeks assessments.
+Our doctor carrys out baby 6 to 8 weeks assessments.
 Attendance is by appointment only.

 Our practice nurse holds a weekly baby immunisation clinic on Tuesday afternoons.
 The nurse can also offer advice and information if parents have any worries or concerns about a particular vaccination.
 Further information can be found on our immunisations page.